+The instruments for data collection in this study were the questionnaire.
+A modified four-point Likert scale was used on the questionnaires.
+The questionnaires were validated and pilot tested resulting in a reliability coefficient of 0.889.
 The Centre Learner Questionnaire (CLQ) consisted of 49 items designed to elicit information on the management effectiveness of the administration and personnel, learners' academic welfare, physical and psychological environments and involvement of adult learners in learning processes.
 The Centre Facilitators Questionnaire (CFQ) was a modified version of the CLQ and consisted of 42 items.